-Key informants pointed out the link between chronic diseases and the inability to access food. especially healthy food, and the disproportionate impact on vulnerable populations, such as older adults or low-income residents without vehicles.
+• Key informants pointed out the link between chronic diseases and the inability to access food, especially healthy food, and the disproportionate impact on vulnerable populations, such as older adults or low-income residents without vehicles.

-don't go for health care appointments.
-But these are the choices they are making." - Community based nonprofit food.
-And we wonder why they choices between prescriptions and
+"We see our families making choices between prescriptions and food.
+And we wonder why they don't go for health care appointments.
+But these are the choices they are making."

+- Community based nonprofit leader